Stop the Spread of COVID-19

 About Vaccination for Children and Teens

 CDC recommends COVID-19 vaccines for everyone 6 months and older and boosters for everyone 5 years and older, if eligible.
-Use CDC’s COVID-19 booster tool to learn if and when your child or teen can get boosters to stay up to date with their COVID-19 vaccines.
+Read the following COVID-19 vaccine and booster recommendations to learn if and when your child or teen can get boosters to stay up to date with their COVID-19 vaccines.

 Additional Shots for Immunocompromised People